Daniel A. Harki, PhD

 Harki Lab Group

 Research in the Harki laboratory focuses on the design, synthesis and biological characterization of novel small molecules, peptides, and oligonucleotides that influence cellular function.
-Applications for these molecules range from anticancer drug discovery to new tools for modern biotechnology research.
-Our core science is organic chemistry.
-However, we use techniques of modern biochemistry, biophysics, and cellular/molecular biology to evaluate the biological activities of the compounds we synthesize.
+Applications for these molecules range from anticancer and antiviral drug development to new tools for modern biochemical research.
+Our core science is organic chemistry and we use techniques of modern biochemistry, biophysics, and cellular/molecular biology to evaluate the biological activities of the compounds we synthesize.

 Development of APOBEC3 Chemical Probes

-In collaboration with multiple groups at the University of Minnesota and external, we are developing the first-in-class chemical probes of the APOBEC3 family of DNA cytosine-to-uracil deaminases.
-Our approach to chemical probe discovery relies on high-throughput small molecule and fragment screening, as well as computation- and structure-based designs, to inform our iterative cycles of rational compound design, synthesis, and biochemical/cellular evaluation.
+In collaboration with multiple research groups, we are developing chemical probes and therapeutic molecules targeting the APOBEC3 family of DNA cytosine-to-uracil deaminases.
+Our approach to new molecule development relies on small molecule and fragment screening using enzyme activity and protein-binding assays, as well as computation- and structure-based designs, to inform our iterative cycles of rational compound design, synthesis, and biochemical/cellular/animal evaluation to optimize the compound.

 Awards & Recognition